Lab230K/Lab230K.github.io/README.md

 # Lab230K.github.io
 Geographer, Adventurer and Scientist

-test for makedown>
+test for makedown
+> 12345678901234567890123456789012345678901234567890123456789012345678901234567890
 > This is a great year for the Lab.
-We found that can do almost everything just
-    need a Web Browser.
+We found that can do almost everything just need a Web Browser.

-      The Lab is focus on so called "3S" technologies which including Geographic Information Sciences, Remote Sensing and Global Navigation Satellite System(as well known as GPS).
+> The Lab is focus on so called "3S" technologies which including Geographic Information Sciences, Remote Sensing and Global Navigation Satellite System(as well known as GPS).
 Handling lot of SOTA(State-of-the-art) technologies.
 Say, Data Science(AI/ML/DL) , IoT/AIoT(AI x IoT), IEEE Smart Cities, nVIDIA CUDA-X AI acceleration libraries, ect.

-      We are not only Geographers but also Adventurers and Scientists.
+> We are not only Geographers but also Adventurers and Scientists.

-      We do share our knowledge.
+> We do share our knowledge.
-            *****
+>       *****

 <!DOCTYPE html>